 With limited treatment options for ALD, doctors recommended a bone marrow transplant for Marc, using healthy blood stem cells from a donor to replace his diseased bone marrow.
 Although they were able to find a suitable donor, his body rejected the transplant.
 He began slowly slipping away.
 He lost his peripheral vision and most of his mobility, “but he never lost his smile,” Adel says.
 On Aug.
 14, 2010, the 6-year-old died in his parent’s arms.

 It turns out the heart can break to pieces — again and again.

-Experimental gene therapy
+A new gene therapy